 While the Pink City is well known for its culturally rich markets laden with artifacts, textiles and lots more; a one its kind North Eastern market at Jawahar Kala Kendra (JKK) is offering Jaipurites and tourists an unusual cultural experience.
 The exhibition cum sale market part of the ongoing 5-day event ‘Octave 2019’ is a gateway into the vibrant and welcoming lifestyle of North East India and offers not only tangible products but ounces of warmth from the North East.

 The exhibition vends a diverse range of attractive handicrafts that can be used as well for utility as for decor.
-Home décor products from Sikkim, Assam and Meghalaya made of jute, cane and bamboo like baskets, wind chimes, stationery accessories, furniture sets etc. along with dry and handmade flowers, have people thronging in to ensure that they leave nothing out to get the best for their homes.
+Home décor products from Sikkim, Assam and Meghalaya made of jute, cane and bamboo like baskets, wind chimes, stationery accessories, furniture sets (that come with outdoor umbrella) etc. along with dry and handmade flowers, have people thronging in to ensure that they leave nothing out to get the best for their homes.

 A special attraction, the Black Pottery from Manipur is another article catching unshared limelight in the exhibition.
 Made of Serpentine – natural stone and ceramic found near Burma and Manipur, it is turning out be the first pick for art and ceramic collectors.
 Moreover, in ceramics, decor items like dolls, fridge magnets and many interesting toys are something parents and children, alike are being seen to lighten up their pockets for.